 Winnipeg in the News: The Best of the Best

-To distill the most relevant economic development-related stories appearing in local newspapers, EDW also assembles a monthly roundup, called Winnipeg in the News, linked right to the source publication.
-These summary publications span from June 2013 to the present.
+To extract the most relevant economic development-related articles from those collected on this website, EDW also provides a monthly roundup called Winnipeg in the News, which spans from June 2013 to the present.

 To receive each new issue of Winnipeg in the News, subscribe here.

 Winnipeg Free Press: May 21, 2016 Zach Wolff, CEO of Exigence Technologies, will be in New York this week speaking at a high-level investment summit on food-processing technologies.
 Earlier in the month, he was at another high-end, by-invitation-only conference in Boston speaking about how the Winnipeg company’s novel antimicrobial technology could disrupt current practice in the health and wellness vertical market.